robertlinton/Canvas-Resizer-Tool/README.md

-# Canvas Resizer Tool
+# Resizify Tool

-The Canvas Resizer Tool is a web-based application designed to help users easily resize and manage their image files.
+The Resizify Tool is a web-based application designed to help users easily resize and manage their image files.
 This tool provides a user-friendly interface for uploading, viewing, and resizing images, as well as options to download or clear the images from the gallery.

 ## Features